zhubao315/learn-agentic-ai/06c_model_context_protocol/readme.md

 - **Scalability:** MCP's standardized approach facilitates the development of AI systems that can maintain context as they interact with various tools and datasets, promoting a more sustainable architecture.

-**Getting Started with MCP:**

-Developers interested in implementing MCP can begin by exploring the official [Model Context Protocol Quickstart Guide](https://modelcontextprotocol.io/quickstart), which provides detailed instructions on setting up MCP servers and integrating them with AI applications like Claude Desktop.

-By adopting MCP, organizations and developers can enhance the functionality of AI assistants, enabling them to interact seamlessly with a wide array of data sources and tools, thereby improving the relevance and quality of AI-generated responses.